philips-software/license-scanner/README.md

 - [ ] Include SPDX version handling.
 - [ ] Multi-server scanning queue (like AMQP) that persists after restart of individual servers in a load-balanced configuration.

+## Development
+### Accessing the H2 database
+The H2 database exposes its (simple) web client at path `/h2` with credentials "user" and "password".

+If migration of the database fails, a stand-alone can be started from the command line on Linux or Mac using:

+    java -jar ~/.m2/repository/com/h2database/h2/<version>/h2-<version>.jar

+(Migrations can be manually fixed or removed in the "flyway_schema_history" table.)